 When Costello passed away, Huberman publicly mourned the loss.
 Lex Fridman comforted him during this time, and Huberman later thanked him: “It has brought (and continues to bring) me comfort."

-How does someone who builds protocols around everything engage with substances that dissolve control?
-Huberman approaches it the only way he can: through rigorous research and expert interviews, making the unpredictable as predictable as possible.
+How does a protocol-builder engage with substances that dissolve control?
+The only way he can — through rigorous research and expert interviews, making the unpredictable as predictable as possible.
+It’s the Type 5 move: if you can’t control the experience, at least systematize the knowledge around it.

 Controversies and Type 5 Disintegration